top of page

 Museum Studies operates as a field of material inquiry within my practice.
 Museum collections are approached not as static archives, but as active sites where objects, techniques, and histories can be read through material encounter, documentation, and reconstruction.

-These visits form part of an ongoing process of working with hairwork objects, Victorian material culture, and associated archival traces, where making and reading become interlinked methods of research.
+These visits form part of an ongoing process of working with hair work objects, Victorian material culture, and associated archival traces, in which making and reading become interlinked methods of research.

 Study of the Brontë hair collection, including research findings accepted into their research Library